Permanence properties of verbal products and verbal wreath products of groups: Introduction

 Since Moran proved that solvable products between two finite groups can be infinite (see also Proposition \ref{commutator of abelian in solvable product}), the results and examples arising from solvable products are, in general, different from the ones involving nilpotent products.

-Theorems \ref{theorem 1 intro}, \ref{theorem 3 intro} and \ref{theorem 3B intro} together with the associativity of the verbal products, will allow us to prove the next corollary. \begin{corollary} If $\{G_i\}_{i\in\mathcal I}$ is a countable family of countable, discrete, sofic (respectively hyperlinear, resp. linear sofic, resp. weak sofic, resp. amenable, resp.
-Haagerup, resp. exact) groups, then the group $\2W {i\in\mathcal I} G_i$ is sofic, (resp. amenable, resp. hyperlinear, resp. linear sofic, resp. weak sofic, resp.
-Haagerup, resp. exact), when the verbal product is a nilpotent product, a solvable product or a $k$-Burnside product for $k=2,3,4,6$. \end{corollary}
+Theorems \ref{theorem 1 intro}, \ref{theorem 3 intro} and \ref{theorem 3B intro} together with the associativity of the verbal products, will allow us to prove the next corollary. \begin{corollary} If $\{G_i\}_{i\in\mathcal I}$ is a countable family of countable, discrete, sofic (hyperlinear, linear sofic, weakly sofic, amenable, Haagerup, exact) groups, then the group $\2W {i\in\mathcal I} G_i$ is sofic, (hyperlinear, linear sofic, weakly sofic, amenable, Haagerup, exact respectively), when the verbal product is a nilpotent product, a solvable product or a $k$-Burnside product for $k=2,3,4,6$. \end{corollary}

-Verbal products are suited to do a construction similar to the restricted wreath product, called {\it restricted verbal wreath products}, where the direct sum is replaced by verbal products, (we refer to section $\S$\ref{section 5} for the precise definition).
+Verbal products are suited to do a construction similar to the restricted wreath product, called {\it restricted verbal wreath products}, where the direct sum is replaced by a verbal product, (we refer to section $\S$\ref{section 5} for the precise definition).
 This notion was introduced by Shmelkin in \cite{MR0193131} to provide a generalization of the Magnus embedding.
 Since then, verbal wreath products have been used mainly as a tool in the realm of varieties of groups.
-Indeed, in the introduction to her classic book, \cite{NEU69}, Neumann wrote {\it ``Shmelkin's embedding theorem should, I believe, be made the starting point of the treatment of product varieties''}, (for further references, see for instance, \cite{MR0217158, MR879439,MR3744779}).
-However, it seems that verbal wreath products had not been studied from the point of view of dynamics of group actions until \cite{MR2503171}, where they were employed, unbeknownst to their previous uses, in the classification of von Neumann algebras, (see \cite[$\S$1]{SAS18} for more details about it).
+Indeed, in the introduction to her classic book, \cite{NEU69}, H. Neumann wrote {\it ``Shmelkin's embedding theorem should, I believe, be made the starting point of the treatment of product varieties''}, (for further references, see for instance, \cite{MR0217158, MR879439,MR3744779}).
+However, it seems that verbal wreath products had not been studied from the point of view of dynamics of group actions until \cite{MR2503171}, where they were employed, unbeknownst to their previous existance, in the classification of von Neumann algebras, (see \cite[$\S$1]{SAS18} for more details about it).

-Motivated by a theorem of Cornulier, Stalder \& Valette asserting that the restricted wreath product of groups with the Haagerup property has the Haagerup property \cite{CSV1,CSV2}; in \cite{SAS18} it was showed that a similar result holds true for the restricted second nilpotent wreath product.
+Motivated by a theorem of Cornulier, Stalder and Valette asserting that the restricted wreath product of groups with the Haagerup property has the Haagerup property \cite{CSV1,CSV2}; in \cite{SAS18} it was showed that a similar result holds true for the restricted second nilpotent wreath product.
 In this article we will explain why the same proof presented in \cite{SAS18} also serves to prove the following more general statement.